 However all of the above sets are infinite.
 We can also define addition and multiplication for finite sets.
 First of all we will need a 0 and a 1, and then some more elements.
 Consider the set {0, 1, a, b, c, d, e, ..., x} where adding the 0 to any element gives that same element, multiplying 0 with any element gives 0 and multiplying 1 with any element gives that same element, as is required by the axioms.
 Another field axiom is that 0 and 1 must differ.
 This implies that adding 1 repeatedly must either be a new element, or be equal to 0 (because we have only a finite field we will always have to end up with a previously defined element 'cause we run out of elements!
 But setting 1 + 1 + 1 + 1 + 1 equal to some (smaller) non-zero element like say 1 + 1 + 1 has the problem that although 1 + 1 + 1 + 1 and 1 + 1 were different elements, adding 1 to either gives apparently the same element and then we don't have a field anymore).
 Let us assume at first that adding 1 repeatedly gives all elements of the set, before returning to 0, then it can be proven that the total number of elements has to be prime (p) for this set to be possibly a field (otherwise one cannot define multiplicative inverses for all elements).

 For example, lets consider a set of 5 elements: {0, 1, a, b, c} where 1 + 1 = a, a + 1 = b, b + 1 = c and c + 1 = 0.
 Then this defines all possible ways one can add and subtract elements (Ie, b + c = (a + 1) + (b + 1) = ((1 + 1) + 1) + (((1 + 1) + 1) + 1) which is equal to, using the associative rules that allows us to reorder the brackets, = ((((1 + 1) + 1) + 1) + 1) + (1 + 1) = (c + 1) + a = 0 + a = a).
-In order to associate multiplication with addition, we have to realize that although these elements are not integers, we still have x + x + x = 3 $\cdot$x (where 3 is an integer).
-Replace x with the unity of our to-be-field (1) and we get: b = 1 + 1 + 1 = 3 $\cdot$1.
+In order to associate multiplication with addition, we have to realize that although these elements are not integers, we still have x + x + x = 3 x (where 3 is an integer).
+Replace x with the unity of our to-be-field (1) and we get: b = 1 + 1 + 1 = 3 1.
 If we look at '1' as some universal unity that always gives the same thing when multiplying anything with it - than apparently our 1 added three times with itself is the integer 3.
-If we go that way however, then we have to realize that working in our field the integer 5 is equivalent with 0 and x + x + x + x + x = 5 $\cdot$x = 0 for any x element of our field (where 5 is the normal integer: there is no element 5 in our original set.
-Also note that the smallest positive integer p, for which p $\cdot$x = 0 for every x element of the field, is called the field characteristic.
+If we go that way however, then we have to realize that working in our field the integer 5 is equivalent with 0 and x + x + x + x + x = 5 x = 0 for any x element of our field (where 5 is the normal integer: there is no element 5 in our original set.
+Also note that the smallest positive integer p, for which p x = 0 for every x element of the field, is called the field characteristic.
 In the case that the whole field can be generated by adding 1 to itself, this characteristic is equal to the number of elements; later we will see that a field always will have precisely pm elements where p is prime and m some positive integer).
 Nevertheless, this is a convenient way of looking at it and we might as well rename our elements into {0, 1, 2, 3, 4}.
-Clearly, now we have defined not only addition but also multiplication: for example 3 $\cdot$4 = 3 + 3 + 3 + 3 (= 2).
+Clearly, now we have defined not only addition but also multiplication: for example 3 4 = 3 + 3 + 3 + 3 (= 2).
 If the total number of elements in this finite (commutative) ring is prime, then we automatically have a field: then every element (except 0) will have a (unique) multiplicative inverse.
-In our case, 1 $\cdot$1 = 1, 2 $\cdot$3 = 3 $\cdot$2 = 1 and 4 $\cdot$4 = 1.
+In our case, 1 1 = 1, 2 3 = 3 2 = 1 and 4 4 = 1.
 It is left to the reader to check that this is not the case when p is not prime.
 Finite fields (Galois fields) are thus a lot easier than infinite fields: the only restriction is that the characteristic of the field is prime after which you get division for free.

 Our next step is to investigate if we can extend a finite field by stubbornly adding another element that is not an integer, something completely different (and no, that won't be a cow - it will turn out to be some complex number).
 Lets assume we want to add the element 't', so that our example set becomes: {0, 1, 2, 3, 4, t} This clearly isn't a field anymore.
 In order to keep it a field, we will have to add more elements so that the field remains closed under addition and multiplication (closed means that adding/multiplying any two elements gives again an element of the field).
-It will not be hard to see that this leads to us having to add every arbitrary polynomial of t with coefficients from {0, 1, 2, 3, 4} = $\mathbb{Z}_5$, by only looking at addition and multiplication.
+It will not be hard to see that this leads to us having to add every arbitrary polynomial of t with coefficients from {0, 1, 2, 3, 4} = , by only looking at addition and multiplication.
 For example we could repeatedly multiply with elements and add elements until we got the element 3t8 + 2t5 + t4 + 4t + 1.
-Please note that the coefficients are elements of $\mathbb{Z}_5$: there will not be a 6t, after all 6t = 5t + t = 0t + t = t.
-Also note that the characteristic of the field is still 5: adding any polynomial 5 times to itself will give 0: 5 $\cdot$(3t + 4) = (5 $\cdot$3)t + 5 $\cdot$4 = 0t + 0 = 0
+Please note that the coefficients are elements of : there will not be a 6t, after all 6t = 5t + t = 0t + t = t.
+Also note that the characteristic of the field is still 5: adding any polynomial 5 times to itself will give 0: 5 (3t + 4) = (5 3)t + 5 4 = 0t + 0 = 0.

 There is a nasty problem now: the field isn't finite anymore!
-There are an infinite number of polynomials to begin with, and we didn't even take care of division yet: in order to make this a field again we'd have to add all rational expressions r(t)/s(t) where r(t) and s(t) are polynomials over $\mathbb{Z}_5$ and for the (fixed) t, the s(t) are restricted to those unequal 0.
+There are an infinite number of polynomials to begin with, and we didn't even take care of division yet: in order to make this a field again we'd have to add all rational expressions r(t)/s(t) where r(t) and s(t) are polynomials over and for the (fixed) t, the s(t) are restricted to those unequal 0.

 But, this is about finite fields - and we already know that finite fields are a lot easier (under certain restrictions).
 First of all we will have to get rid of the larger part of all polynomials by restricting them to some maximum degree; we simply pick some polynomial of degree m say, and state that that is equal to 0 (remember, this is very well possible: t is a complex number and there will exist a polynomial for which r(t) = 0).
 As a direct result we will have gotten rid of all polynomials of degree m and higher: for example, suppose that r(t) = t3 + t2 + 1 = 0 (and thus, after adding 4t2 + 4t to both sides: t3 = 4t2 + 4t) then we can write t4 as a polynomial of a lower degree, namely: t4 = t t3 = t (4t2 + 4) = 4t3 + 4t = 4(4t2 + 4) + 4t = t2 + 4t + 1, which has a degree less than 3.
 This so called reduction polynomial r(t) = 0 is very much like the characteristic p = 5 that we had before: it works as a modulo.
-That is, two elements are equivalent when their difference is a multiple of the modulo (ie, 2 $\equiv$ 17 (pronounce: 2 is congruent to 17) because 17 - 2 = 5 $\cdot$3).
+That is, two elements are equivalent when their difference is a multiple of the modulo (ie, 2 17 (pronounce: 2 is congruent to 17) because 17 - 2 = 5 3).
 Likewise, when any two polynomials of t have a difference that can be written as r(t)v(t) then they are equivalent.
 It will therefore not come as a surprise that the restriction upon our reduction polynomial, in order for the resulting set of polynomials to be a field, is that it has to be 'prime'.
 That means, that r(t) cannot be written as the product of two polynomials of lesser degree.
 In other words, r(t) must be an irreducible polynomial (the proof of this is given below).

 For computational reasons we will restrict ourselfs in libecc to irreducible polynomials with only three terms: tm + tk + 1 = 0.
 Moreover, for computational reasons, we will use fields of characteristic 2 and the number of elements of our finite field will be of the form 2m.
 Note that this means that tn + tn = 2tn = 0tn = 0.